Info and Relationships (structure pages and content)

 We recommend using the "Standard" selection.

-If you select the value "Unordered List (e.g. list of view elements)" for the HTML element, then you must select the ARIA attribute "aria-labelledby" in the "Accessibility" tab and save the ID of its text field.
+If you select the value "Unordered List (e.g. list of view elements)" for the HTML element, you must select the ARIA attribute "aria-labelledby" in the "Accessibility" tab and enter the ID of the associated text field.
 That ensures the title is read out loud correctly.

 More information